joomla/coding-standards/manual/en-US/coding-standards/chapters/inline-comments.md

 Don’t use a blank line between comments and the code they refer to (no space underneath a comment block).

-Always have a single blank line before a comment or block of comments.
+Always have a single blank line before a comment or block of comments unless immediately after an opening bracket (e.g. Inside an if or while statement)

 Comments should align with the code they refer to, using the same indenting as the line that follows the comment.